Derekchili/Code-refactor/README.md

 ## Credits

 One of the students gave me a good idea on how to change and consolidate the code to look better.
 Can't remember her name, but that got me started in the write direction.
 And I was able to help a few people go in the right direction as well without doing it for them.
+Andres Jimenez tutor who helped me polish the last few things on the HW.

 ## License